acnash/ChemInformatics/README.md

 # ChemInformatics
 Cheminformatics R wrapper code and work flows.
+There is no actual 'new' science here, just a list of functions for the direct purpose of comparing and clustering drugs by their substructure and CMAP transcriptional response.
+However, please cite this github repo if this code is used in your work.

 Tools
 -----------